CPAP facts, information and advice - what you need to know

 CPAP is a therapy for OSA; it is not a cure.
 Wherever possible it should be used whenever the patient sleeps, as without it OSA will return instantly.
 It has been compared to water; you can drink water every day, but the day you stop you will dehydrate.

-Numerous clinical studies has proven the effectiveness of CPAP.
+Numerous clinical studies have proven the effectiveness of CPAP.
 Sleepiness, and the risk of heart problems are reduced by the therapy.
 Therefore most OSA diagnoses have CPAP has the first treatment option.

 What equipment does CPAP use?

 CPAP therapy consists of a machine to blow air, a mask worn on the face, and a tube to connect them.

 The mask will cover the nose, the mouth, or a combination of the two depending on the individual's requirements.

 The machines are typically around the size of a shoe box, but as the technology advances are becoming ever smaller.
 Travel machines, such as the Transcend range, are little bigger than a computer mouse.